 - Most printing-related suppliers are expected to reduce their current profit margins during the coming three years

-- Average revenue in packing services markets have grown steadily in tandem with increased consumer spending during the past three years
+- Average revenue in packing services markets has been relatively stable during the past three years as wage costs have remained steady

 - Profits are higher for packing than for printing; profits are expected to continue growing during the forecast period